 Attorney General Frosh’s Deception about the Costs

-The Attorney General was both contradictory and dishonest about the costs of implementing his proposal.
-At about four minutes into the interview, when describing jurisdictions which have adopted public pretrial solutions, he stated:
+Maryland Attorney General Frosh was both contradictory and dishonest regarding the costs of implementing his proposal.
+At about four minutes into the interview, the deception starts when describing jurisdictions which have adopted public pretrial solutions, he stated:

 “Those are conditions that save the state money… Other jurisdictions that handle pretrial justice in that fashion save money”